Health, Safety, and Wellbeing

 CROSSING STREETS SAFELY

-• Traveling to Paris, Barcelona, Amsterdam or other European cities for a weekend?
-Be careful, the traffic will be approaching from the right.
+• Traveling to Paris, Barcelona, Amsterdam, or other European cities for a weekend?
+Be careful, as traffic will be approaching from the right.

 ALCOHOL USE

-We do not recommend that our students drink alcohol, but if you are going to drink, remember the following:
+We do not recommend that our students drink alcohol, but if you choose to drink, remember the following:

-• You are most at risk when alcohol is involved, so remain alert to your surroundings.
+• You are at the highest risk when alcohol is involved, so stay alert to your surroundings.

-• Don’t leave your drinks unattended; don’t accept drinks from strangers; don’t leave a friend alone in a club; do not buy drinks for a friend who has reached their limit.
+• Don't leave your drinks unattended, accept drinks from strangers, leave a friend alone in a club, or buy drinks for a friend who has reached their limit.

 DRUGS

-Drugs are illegal! (i) Possession, (ii) Use, (iii) Selling, and (iv) Importing, all carry fines or prison sentences and may lead to removal from the program and deportation.
+Drugs are illegal! (i) Possession, (ii) Use, (iii) Selling, and (iv) Importing all carry fines or prison sentences and may result in removal from the program and deportation.

 PUBLIC TRANSPORTATION

-• USING THE UNDERGROUND: stay behind the yellow lines on station platforms; don’t mess around on platforms.
+• USING THE UNDERGROUND: Stay behind the yellow lines on station platforms; don’t fool around on platforms.

-• NIGHT BUS: stay alert and aware of your surroundings.
-It's best to sit downstairs or close to the driver.
+• NIGHT BUS: Stay alert and aware of your surroundings.
+It's best to sit downstairs or near the driver.

-• TAXIS: Use only licensed ‘black cabs’ or cabs booked at a local ‘minicab’ office; do not get into a vehicle that claims to be a taxi, especially vehicles that cruise the west end clubs in the early hours of the morning.
+• TAXIS: Use only licensed ‘black cabs’ or cabs booked at a local ‘minicab’ office; do not get into a vehicle that claims to be a taxi, especially those cruising around West End clubs in the early hours of the morning.

 NIGHT WALKING

-• Be sure to use well-lit streets, travel in pairs or groups.
+• Be sure to use well-lit streets and travel in pairs or groups.

 HOUSING SAFETY

-• Don’t invite people in if you’ve just met them and/or your flatmates are uncomfortable
+• Don’t invite people in if you’ve just met them or if your flatmates are uncomfortable.

 FLAUNTING WEALTH

-• Flaunting wealth makes you more likely to attract the wrong kind of attention.
+• Flaunting wealth increases the likelihood of attracting the wrong kind of attention.

 AVOID PICKPOCKETS

-Pickpockets work in central London and work in crowded areas like rush hour underground trains, tourist areas, pubs and shops.
-Remember the following tips to avoid being a target and consider purchasing insurance for your valuables:
+Pickpockets operate in central London, particularly in crowded areas such as rush-hour Underground trains, tourist spots, pubs, and shops.
+Keep the following tips in mind to avoid being targeted, and consider purchasing insurance for your valuables:

-• Don’t keep your wallet in your back pocket and don’t keep valuables in an unsecured zip pocket of your backpack.
-Consider carrying your laptop in an ordinary bag rather than something that is obviously a laptop case.
+• Don’t keep your wallet in your back pocket, and avoid placing valuables in an unsecured zip pocket of your backpack.
+Consider carrying your laptop in a regular bag rather than one that clearly looks like a laptop case.

-• Wear your bag across your chest and don’t leave it on a table or chair or adjacent floor in a pub or restaurant.
+• Wear your bag across your chest and avoid leaving it on a table, chair, or the floor next to you in a pub or restaurant.

-• Be very cautious when using phones, laptops, etc. in public areas as they can be snatched.
+• Be very cautious when using phones, laptops, and other electronics in public areas, as they can be easily snatched.

-• If threatened by a mugger, hand over your property, alert the police, and get a crime number for insurance – again, you may want to consider getting insurance for your valuables / devices just in case.
+• If threatened by a mugger, hand over your property, alert the police, and obtain a crime number for insurance purposes.
+Again, consider getting insurance for your valuables and devices as a precaution.

 • You may use the college safe and use lockers when staying in hostels.

-• Be especially conscious of your valuables when travelling around Europe.
-Barcelona & Madrid are pickpocketing hotspots.
-Be careful not to look like conspicuous ‘tourists.’
+• Be especially conscious of your valuables when traveling around Europe.
+Barcelona and Madrid are pickpocketing hotspots.
+Be careful not to look like conspicuous 'tourists.'

-• Watch out for scams, particularly at ATMs (like people distracting you while entering PIN).
+• Watch out for scams, particularly at ATMs (such as people distracting you while you enter your PIN).

 TERRORIST THREATS